Employment Disputes Lawyers Romford, Essex, Brentwood

 For an employer, using an employment law solicitor could prevent any employment tribunal claims from being brought against you.
 For an employee, although you can represent yourself in the tribunal, it can be quite complicated and really daunting.
 If you use a solicitor, you give your claim the best chance of success.

 If you're a small or new business looking to expand and take on staff, it's very important that you get advice.
-It's not jut as simple as having an employment contract template and hiring a new member of staff.
+It's not just as simple as having an employment contract template and hiring a new member of staff.
 It's important that you're aware of all of your legal obligations as an employer.
-Now they might include your duty to look after the health and well-being of your staff, laws around pensions which are now compulsory to have a scheme available for all employees in your business.
-Also, the general framework around employment contracts, staff handbook, there's equality laws.
-So, my best advice would be, if you're looking to take on staff for the first time or grow your business, get expert advice at the beginning to help establish good foundations.
-Now, often a lawyer can draft policies for you and give you good advice at the start, which you can then adopt going forward without the need to come back for regular visit or advice.
-So, if they get it right for you at the beginning, you can use that going forward to help grow your business.
+They might include your duty to look after the health and well-being of your staff, or laws around pensions as it is now compulsory to have a scheme available for all employees in your business.
+You also need to consider equality laws.
+If you're looking to take on staff for the first time or grow your business, you should get expert advice at the beginning to help establish good foundations.
+It is also important to have your employment contracts reviewed once in a while to make sure they stay up to date.

 It's important to remember for businesses that you can still be held responsible for the acts of your staff which take place in a social context.
 For example, the impending office Christmas party.
-If, for example, there was a member of staff who made an advance towards another colleague during the office party, and that subsequently led to a refusal in an animosity, either between the staff members or difficulties in place of work, that is a problem which is rests with the employer.
+If, for example, there was a member of staff who made an advance towards another colleague during the office party, and that subsequently led to animosity, either between the staff members or difficulties in place of work, that is a problem which then rests with the employer.
 So, it's important to be proactive, in ensuring these problems do not occur.
-Firstly, I would suggest have a clear policy in place.
+Employers should have a clear policy in place.
 Make sure you have defined start and end times of your event.
-So, if the office party is due to end at 11:00 make sure it does it and end at 11:00, and maybe even organise transportation home for the staff, so that they can all be sent on their way.
+If the office party is due to end at 11:00 make sure it does it end at 11:00, and maybe even organise transportation home for the staff, so that they can all be sent on their way.
 What you don't want is for any acts to take place during the work organised event, which would then become the responsibility of you as the employer.

 At the outset of the matter you will be provided with a fee estimate based upon our experience in dealing with similar matters in the past.
 If something unexpected happens and it appears that fees are going to increase we will contact you and agree a new estimate prior to carrying out further work.
 Likewise, if we spend less time on the matter than expected we will not charge you the original fee estimate.